 The worst thing a "bachelor" can do is sit at office until late hours just because he has nothing to do after going home.
 This is a mentality of being unenthusiastic about life.
 There is so much scope for self-improvisation, but since this is what we call common, we have habituated ourselves to follow Mass Mentality, than our own Mind.

-Stanford psychologist Carol Dweck found that some people have a "fixed mindset" and believe that they cannot change their capabilities.
-Other people have a "growth mindset".
+Stanford psychologist Carol Dweck found that some people have a "fixed Mindset" and believe that they cannot change their capabilities.
+Other people have a "growth Mindset".
 The growers believe they can work toward improving themselves.
 Dweck and her colleagues studied 373 students and tracked their academic performance from the beginning of seventh grade through the end of the eighth.
-They found that those with a growth mindset think-I-can-think-I-can'd themselves to a rise in grade point average, while those with a fixed mindset remained the same.
+They found that those with a growth Mindset think-I-can-think-I-can'd themselves to a rise in grade point average, while those with a fixed Mindset remained the same.
 It's also been shown that if, before taking an IQ test, people read an article saying that IQ is changeable instead of fixed based on genes, their IQ scores improve.

-Is it "my soul"?
-Or am I a soul?
+Is it "my Soul"?
+Or am I a Soul?

-We all are aware of the concept of the soul.
+We all are aware of the concept of the Soul.
 We have heard / watched about it.
 However, we did not know about it in the right perspective so far.
-We feel that the soul is somewhere in the body, or the soul exists after our death, or soul means ghost, etc. However, we could not experience any of this.
+We feel that the Soul is somewhere in the body, or the Soul exists after our death, or Soul means ghost, etc. However, we could not experience any of this.

-Say, 'I am a soul' or 'I have a soul'.
-When asked to introduce yourself in an interview, you wouldn't say, 'I'm non-physical consciousness present in this physical body, expressing myself based on my thoughts and beliefs as Sagar'.
+Say, 'I am a Soul' or 'I have a Soul'.
+When asked to introduce yourself in an interview, you wouldn't say, 'I'm non-physical consciousness present in this physical body, expressing myself based on my Thoughts and beliefs as Sagar'.
 They'll tear their hair apart!
 All that you would answer to 'Who are you?' at office is, 'I am Sagar'.
-What matters is that you are aware of your consciousness (mind) and are in charge of the creation of your own life.
+What matters is that you are aware of your consciousness (Mind) and are in-charge of the creation of your own life.
 Words do not matter, so just get out of those unnecessary verbal and verbiage fights with yourself and others, especially after becoming aware of this truth.